getAlby/lightning-browser-extension/README.md

 yarn test:e2e
 ```

-:info: For now we only do E2E tests for Chrome
+:tipping_hand_woman: For now we only do E2E tests for Chrome

 #### Unit tests tests via [Jest](https://jestjs.io)